Must-Visit Tourist Attractions in Brussels

 An unusual architecture, the Atomium.
 Built-in 1958 and designed by a Belgian engineer André Waterkeyn for the Brussels World's Fair, this gigantic structure is a tourist hotspot.
 The Atomium represents the shape of a unit cell of an iron crystal magnified to 165 billion times its normal size.
 Each of the Atomium’s nine spheres represents an atom.
 This structure is located north of the city centre and is easily accessible by metro or tram.

 Interested in a quick tour of Europe?
 Visit Mini-Europe, a miniature park located at Bruparck near the Atomium.
 Discover some of Europe’s most iconic monuments including the Big Ben, Paris, the Acropolis, and many more.
 This Miniature Park offers an at-a-glance view of history, architecture, and artistry.

 Witness mesmerizing architecture from the Gothic, and Baroque eras at the Grand Place (a.k.a.
 Grote Markt), one of the most beautiful squares in Europe.
 Listed as a World Heritage by UNESCO in 1998, the Grand Place is always packed with tourists.
 Numerous festivals are organized around the Grand Place as well as a daily flower market.

-Just a five-minute walk away from Grand Place stands Brussels’s most visited landmarks.
+Just a five-minute walk from Grand Place stands Brussels’s most visited landmarks.
 The Manneken Pis (peeing boy) is a public fountain and is now a famous landmark located in the heart of the city.
-It represents Belgian sense of humour and free-thought, check out some funny stories about this statue here.
+It represents the Belgian sense of humour and free-thought, check out some funny stories about this statue here.
 This site is sure to give you some funny photo opportunities.